rasmusthorsson/CLUE/README.md

 ## CLUE-CLUST

 CLUE-CLUST manages individual clustering of rounds and is managed as a .jar file.
 It can be used separately if desired, but for this project it is used as the clustering subsystem for each round.
+In this project the options are selected through the CLUE-CORE subsystem.
+The available options are:

+- Algorithm Selection: DBSCAN, IP.LSH.DBSCAN, K-Means
+- Distance Metrics: Euclidean, Angular, DTW
+- Parameter Exploration Levels: None, K-Distance, Grid Search
+- Epsilon (Parameter for DBSCAN and IP.LSH.DBSCAN)
+- MinPts (Parameter for DBSCAN and IP.LSH.DBSCAN)
+- Hyperplanes (Parameter for IP.LSH.DBSCAN)
+- Hashtables (Parameter for IP.LSH.DBSCAN)
+- KClusters (Parameter for K-Means)
+- Threads (Numbers of threads to use when possible)